fiskl-accounting/help-docs/docs/Tutorials/Invoicing/how-to-customize-language.md

 **Q: How can I ensure my customizations don't affect existing invoices?**
 A: To preserve the language on existing invoices while making changes:
-1. Clone the language you want to modify.
+1. Clone the language you want to modify
-2. Make your customizations to the cloned version.
+2. Make your customizations to the cloned version
-3. Use the new custom language for future invoices.
+3. Use the new custom language for future invoices

 This way, your existing invoices will retain their original language, while new invoices will use your updated custom language.